How to Choose the Optimal Video Streaming Platform

 If you have reached this point in the article, you seem to be interested in empowering the potential of video streaming platforms.
 However, if you are still a bit hesitant about the future of live streaming, here you can read a few numbers which come to support the idea of building a custom video streaming platform.

 What do the stats show?

 The statistics show that streaming live video accounts for over 2/3 of all internet traffic in 2019.
 According to Go-Globe it will reach up to 82% in 2020.
 The current COVID-19 situation is even accelerating this trend.
 The same research by Go-Globe shows that 82% of the audience prefers to watch a live video from a brand instead of reading a social post.
 This last fact explains why businesses already consider live video streaming an essential tool in their digital marketing strategy.

-If you consider upgrading your existing streaming platform or developing a new, future-proofed live video streaming application, try to answer the above-listed questions.
+If you are considering upgrading your existing streaming platform or developing a new, future-proofed live video streaming application, answer the questions above.
 If and when you need to go further, do not hesitate to contact us.